Skip to main content

 How Does TRT Influence Cardiovascular Risk Factors?

-The of testosterone therapy are thought to be mediated by its effects on a variety of risk factors.
+The cardiovascular benefits of testosterone therapy are thought to be mediated by its effects on a variety of risk factors.
 By restoring testosterone levels to a healthy range, TRT can help to improve your cardiovascular health in several ways.
 Here’s a closer look at the mechanisms at play:

 Table 1 ∞ Influence of Testosterone Therapy on Cardiovascular Risk Factors